Skip to main content

 The benefit awarded is based upon your earnings history indexed for changes in living standards over time.
 The monthly benefit amount is called your Primary Insurance Amount (PIA).
 The PIA is then anchored to your full retirement age (FRA).
 Your full retirement age is determined by your date of birth.
 You can find your full retirement age by referencing this retirement benefits chart.
 You can check your projected benefit anytime by registering for an account with SSA.gov.

-Once you have a sense of your retirement benefit, the three scenarios you are faced with are, take your benefit early, wait until full retirement age, delay your benefit.
-The implications of which are defined below:
+Once you have a sense of your retirement benefit, the three scenarios you are faced with are:

 Life Expectancy